tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 ##### version 3

-Database file format version `3` includes the improvements of file format version `2`.
-Additionally, it supports bigger numerics with a precision up to 38.
+Database file format version `3` adds support for bigger numerics with a precision up to 38.
 Previously, Hyper only supported numerics up to 18 digits.
 The newly added bigger numerics are internally stored as 128-bit values,